carlosdg/AirPollutionForecasting/README.md

 ### Data Exploration and Machine Learning

 The notebooks can be found in the `Software/jupyter/notebooks` folder.
+The best model trained was <span style="color:forestgreen">Gradient Boosting</span> using <span style="color:forestgreen">PCA</span> to reduce the dimensionality of the data and applying power transformations to reduce the effect of skewness, having the distributions look more like a normal and reduce the impact of outliers.

 The jupyter server is run inside a Docker container, the configuration can be found in `Software/docker-compose.yml`

 ### Web application